 My child received orthodics from podiatrists, should I additionally buy supportive shoes?

 Yes.
-Leather orthopedic shoes are needed even if doctor prescribes orthopedic innersoles.
+Leather orthopedic footwear are needed even if doctor prescribes orthopedic innersoles.
 You can’t substitute child’s comfort, fit and quality of European made shoes.
 European shoes offer sturdy stable heel support that would hold orthodic well and shape ankles correctly.
 They are simply the best and your child is guaranteed a proper fit and comfort.

 Can my 9 years old daughter wear shoes with heels?

 No, children should never wear shoes with heels until they are completely grown into adulthood.
 High heels cause extreme pressure to the spine not to mention possibility of twisting and ankle.

 My 5 years old daughter wants to wear rubber flip-flops but I noticed her feet begun turning in-wards and the soles of the shoes are getting totally worn out.

 Rubber flip-flops or shoes made out of rubber are the worst footwear choice!
 First, they do not offer any orthopedic support.
 Second, they are made out of rubber so the feet smell due to high perspiration (child’s feet perspire more then grown-ups).
 Third, those flip flops do not offer any foot stability and structure while your child walks.
 Over time, the deformity becomes so severe that podiatrist treatment is required.
 Often, orthopedic innersoles are needed to correct the defect or improve the condition.

 Why European shoes for children are so expensive?

 Quality footwear, manufactured in Europe are expensive because of several factors.

 - leather used to produce the sneakers is always processed with non-toxic dyes and leather treatments (this is why they are so soft)